grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -distributor.max-recv-msg-size
 [max_recv_msg_size: <int> | default = 104857600]

+# (experimental) Max message size in bytes that the distributors will accept for
+# incoming compressed write requests to the otel API.
+If exceeded, the request
+# will be rejected.
+# CLI flag: -distributor.max-otel-compressed-recv-msg-size
+[max_otel_compressed_recv_msg_size: <int> | default = 1048576]

+# (experimental) Max message size in bytes that the distributors will accept for
+# incoming uncompressed write requests to the otel API.
+If exceeded, the request
+# will be rejected.
+# CLI flag: -distributor.max-otel-uncompressed-recv-msg-size
+[max_otel_uncompressed_recv_msg_size: <int> | default = 10485760]

 # (experimental) Max size of the pooled buffers used for marshaling write
 # requests.
 If 0, no max size is enforced.
 # CLI flag: -distributor.max-request-pool-buffer-size